Julia Tuttle: Move to Southern Florida

-Tuttle immediately decided to take a leading role in the movement to start a new city on the Miami River, but knew that decent transportation (in that time, a railroad) was necessary to attract development.
-Tuttle tried to induce Henry Flagler to extend his railroad to Fort Dallas (Miami), and offered to divide her large real estate holdings if he would do this.
-She wanted to extend it to that place because she wanted to make it easier to get around.
-She wrote numerous letters to Flagler in this connection and finally made the trip to St. Augustine and in person repeated her offer.
-Her efforts were of no avail at that time; however, providence favored Tuttle.
-The Great Freeze of 1894-1895 devastated the old orange belt of central and northern Florida, destroying valuable groves and wiping out fortunes overnight.
+Tuttle saw the opportunity to found a new city on the Miami River, but knew that a railroad was necessary to attract development.
+Tuttle tried to induce Henry Flagler to extend his Florida East Coast Railwayto Fort Dallas, and offered to divide her large real estate holdings as an enticement.
+After numerous fruitless letters she made the trip to St. Augustine and made a personal appeal, again unsuccessful.
+Good fortune for her expansionist ambitions too the form of the Great Freeze of 1894-1895, which devastated the old orange belt of central and northern Florida, wiping out valuable groves and fortunes alike.

-Either Flagler then recalled Tuttle's story of the tropical Biscayne Bay weather and sent some men to investigate, or Tuttle alerted Flagler that the freeze had spared the Miami River, sending as evidence a bouquet of flowers and foliage (possibly oranges) to Flagler, whose order to extend the Florida East Coast Railway was then given.
+Either Flagler recalled Tuttle's touting of the South Florida weather and sent some men to investigate, or Tuttle alerted Flagler that the freeze had spared the Miami River area, sending as evidence a bouquet of flowers and foliage (possibly oranges) as proof; the order to extend his railroad came.
+Under an agreement between the two, Tuttle supplied Flagler with the land for a hotel and a railroad station for free, and they split the remainder of her 640 acres (2.6 km2) north of the Miami River in alternating sections.

 On February 15, 1896, Joseph B. Reilly, John Sewell, and E.G. Sewell, the vanguard of the Flagler forces, arrived, and the work of building the Royal Palm Hotel was commenced.

-Under an agreement between the two, Tuttle supplied Flagler with the land for a hotel and a railroad station for free, and they split the remainder of her 640 acres (2.6 km²) north of the Miami River in alternating sections.
 On April 22, 1896, train service of the Florida East Coast Railway came to the area.
 On July 28, male residents voted to incorporate a new city, Miami.
-Thereafter, the city steadily grew from a small town to a metropolis.
+Steady growth followed.

-Death and legacy
+Death

 In 1898, Tuttle fell ill with apparent meningitis.
 Plans were made to move her to Asheville, North Carolina, by rail for treatment, but her condition deteriorated before she could be transported.
 She died on September 14, 1898, at age 49.
 Her funeral took place at her Fort Dallas home, and she was buried in a place of honor at the City of Miami Cemetery.
 Her tombstone notes her year of birth as 1848, while other sources list 1849.